euc-dev/horizon-apis/docs/view/versions/7.13.0/vdi.infrastructure.DiagOperation.md

 ## Service Description

-The Diagnostic operation service interface used for interacting with VMware Horizon Diagnostic Agent.
+The Diagnostic operation service interface used for interacting with OmnissaHorizon Diagnostic Agent.

 Methods